Blow-up of solutions of critical elliptic equations in three dimensions: Introduction and main results

 The arguments described so far are, for the most part, carried out in $H^1_0$ norm.
-Once one has completed the two iterations, we apply in Subsection \ref{subsection infty bound w} a Moser iteration argument in order to show that the remainder $\alpha_\eps^{-1} u_\eps - PU_{x_\epsilon, \lambda_\epsilon}$ is negligible also in $L^\infty$ norm.
-This will then allow us to deduce Theorem \ref{thm BP}.
+Once one has completed the two iterations, we apply in Subsections \ref{subsection infty bound w} and \ref{subsection infty bound wconj} a Moser iteration argument in order to show that the remainder $\alpha_\eps^{-1} u_\eps - PU_{x_\epsilon, \lambda_\epsilon}$ is negligible also in $L^\infty$ norm.
+This will then allow us to deduce Theorems \ref{thm BPconj} and \ref{thm BP}.

 As we mentioned before, Theorem \ref{thm expansion} is the generalization of the corresponding theorem in \cite{FrKoKo1} for energy-minimizing solutions.
 In that previous paper, we also used a similar iteration technique.
 Within each iteration step, however, minimality played an important role in \cite{FrKoKo1} and we used the iterative knowledge to further expand the energy functional evaluated at a minimizer.
 There is no analogue of this procedure in the current paper.
 Instead, as in most other works in this area, starting with \cite{BrPe}, Pohozaev identities now play an important role.
-More precisely, there are five such identities corresponding, in some sense, to the five functions in the kernel of the Hessian at an optimizer of the Sobolev inequality (namely, invariance under multiplication by constants, by dilations and by translations).
-All five identities will be used to control the five parameters $\alpha_\eps$, $\lambda_\eps$ and $x_\eps$ in \eqref{u-eps-final}, which precisely correspond to the five asymptotic invariances.
-In fact, four of these identities will be used in the first iteration and all five in the second one.
+These identities were not used in \cite{FrKoKo1}.
+In fact, in \cite{FrKoKo1} we did not use equation \eqref{equation u} at all and our results there are valid as well for a certain class of `almost minimizers'.